 Joint Worksite Health and Safety Committee / Health and Safety Representative Training Course

-In response to the COVID-19 Pandemic, the Alberta Workers’ Health Centre halted the delivery of the in-person Health and Safety Committee (HSC) / Health and Safety Representative (HS Rep) Training Course.
+In response to the COVID-19 Pandemic, the Alberta Workers’ Health Centre halted the delivery of in-person training.
 We took this precautionary measure to ensure the health and safety of our workers and the participants we reach through this training program.
 We will be monitoring the spread of the virus and will resume the in-person Training Course offering once it has been determined safe and advisable to do so.